The 'Battle of Wau' was fought between Australian and Japanese forces in New Guinea (29 January/4 February 1943).

 Lieutenant General George C. Kenney, the commander of the Allied Air Forces, South-West Pacific Area, ordered ordered his bomber commander, Brigadier General K. N. Walker, to use the aircraft of his US V Bomber Command to make a full-scale dawn bombing attack on the shipping in Rabaul harbour before it could depart.
 Walker demurred on the grounds that his bombers would have difficulty making their rendezvous if they had to leave Port Moresby at night, and instead proposed an attack at 12.00.
 Kenney acknowledged Walker’s concerns but was insistent, for he preferred bombers out of formation to bombers shot down by the Japanese fighters which would inevitably rise to intercept a daylight attack.
 Adverse weather precluded any participation by bombers from Australia, so all that was available were the aircraft on hand in Papua, which comprised six Boeing B-17 Flying Fortress and six Consolidated B-24 Liberator four-engined heavy bombers.
 Despite Kenney’s orders, Walker attacked Rabaul harbour at 12.00 on 5 January, and the bombers encountered both heavy anti-aircraft fire and continuous fighter attacks.
 The bombers dropped 40 500-lb (227-kg) and 24 1,000-lb (454-kg) bombs from an altitude of 8,500 ft (2590 m).
 The formation claimed hits on nine ships totalling 50,000 tons.
 Two B-17 bombers were shot down, including that with Walker on board.
 Post-war assessment concluded that only one Japanese merchant ship, the 5,833-ton Keifuku Maru had been sunk, and that two other ships had been damaged, as had the destroyer Tachikaze.

 On 6 January, the Japanese convoy carrying the 'Okabe' Detachment departed Rabaul for Lae.
 Forewarned by 'Ultra', USAAF and RAAF aircraft spotted, shadowed and attacked the convoy, which was shielded by low cloud and Japanese fighters.
 The Allies claimed to have shot down 69 Japanese aircraft for the loss of 10 of their own.
-A Consolidated Catalina twin-engined flying boat of No. 11 Squadron RAAF delivered a night bombing attack on the convoy and sank the transport Nichiryu Maru.
+A Consolidated Catalina twin-engined flying boat of No. 11 Squadron RAAF delivered a night bombing attack on the convoy and sank the 5,447-ton transport vessel Nichiryu Maru.
 Destroyers rescued 739 of the 1,100 troops on board, but the ship took down with her all of Okabe’s medical supplies.
-Another transport, Myoko Maru, was so badly damaged at Lae by USAAF North American B-25 Mitchell twin-engined medium bomber that she had to be beached.
+Another transport, the 4,103-ton Myoko Maru, was so badly damaged at Lae by USAAF North American B-25 Mitchell twin-engined medium bombers that she had to be beached.
 Even so, the convoy reached Lae on 7 January and landed about 4,000 troops.
 In all, the Allied air forces had flown 416 sorties.

 Between 10 and 16 January, the 'Okabe' Detachment moved down the coast in barges to Salamaua, where it assembled and completed its preparations for the attack on Wau.
-On 16 January, the Japanese encountered a platoon of the 2/7th Independent Company under Captain Geoffrey Bowen, and there followed a brief action in which Bowen was killed, and the Australians retreated back to Skindewai.
+On 16 January, the Japanese encountered a platoon of the 2/7th Independent Company under Captain Geoffrey Bowen, and there followed a brief action in which Bowen was killed, and the Australians fell back to Skindewai.
 Instead of pursuing them, however, Okabe chose to advance on Wau down an old and little used track through difficult country parallel with the Black Cat Track, and the two sides lost contact.
 Okabe thereby disguised the strength and objective of his force, and took the Australians by surprise.
 It was necessary to cross Komiatum hill, advance to Mubo, and then take the track to the west: this route was selected in order to reduce the chance of observation by Allied aircraft in the day as the Japanese hacked their way into the jungle.
 The hill range to the east of Wau is about 1,500 ft (460 m) high and as such offered no particularly difficulties, but in parts there were no tracks.
 These had to be prepared without being spotted by Allied aircraft.
 As the troops had to man-pack their own food, ammunition and equipment, the advance was difficult and took longer than had been anticipated.
 Eventually the Japanese reached a peak from which they were able to look down on the Wau-Bulolo valley.
 By this time, however, their food was running short.
 Pointing at the Wau village, Okabe gave the order to attack: 'We are short of food – let us quickly capture Wau and get food from the enemy!'
-However, the movement through the dense jungle caused his units to lose touch with each other and the resulting attack was delivered piecemeal, without sufficient preparation.
+However, the movement through the dense jungle caused his units to lose touch with each other and the resulting attack was delivered piecemeal and without sufficient preparation.

-Meanwhile the 2/6th Battalion, the first group of the 17th Brigade, had embarked for Port Moresby on 9 January, and the rest of the Australian force followed over the next two nights.
-The 2/7th Battalion departed Milne Bay in the army transport Taroona on 13 January and the 2/5th in Duntroon during the next day.
-The prospects of beating the Japanese to Wau did not appear to be good.
+Meanwhile the 2/6th Battalion, the first element of the 17th Brigade, had embarked for Port Moresby on 9 January, and the rest of the Australian force followed over the next two nights.
+The 2/7th Battalion departed Milne Bay in the 4,325-ton army transport Taroona on 13 January and the 2/5th in the 10,346-ton Duntroon during the next day.
+The prospects of beating the Japanese to Wau did not appear good.
 At this time, there were only 28 Douglas C-47 Dakota twin-engined transport aircraft in New Guinea in the understrength 6th, 21st and 33rd Troop Carrier Squadrons of the US 374th Troop Carrier Group.
 These aircraft had to be shared with the Buna-Gona front, so the two combat areas each had an allocation of 14 aircraft, and this worked out as 10 aircraft available per day for each.
 The Dakota could carry 27 passengers or 10,000 lb (4540 kg) of freight.
 Moving an infantry battalion required 60 planeloads, and the movement of a brigade group required 361 planeloads.
 Between 10 and 19 January, the 2/6th Battalion was flown in from Port Moresby to reinforce 'Kanga' Force.
 In the process, there were three crashes.
 Poor flying weather forced many aircraft to return without landing, and Moten was twice forced to return to Port Moresby before finally arriving at Wau on the third attempt.
 Bad weather continued over the following week, limiting air operations and sometimes precluding them entirely.
 Part of the 2/5th Battalion arrived on 27 January.

 In the path of the 'Okabe' Detachment was A Company of the 2/6th Battalion under Captain W. H. Sherlock.
 Okabe ordered an all-out attack on Sherlock’s position on 28 January.
 Sherlock’s company was forced from its position and retreated onto a nearby spur.
 For much of the afternoon, Japanese frontal attacks were repelled by Australian mortar and machine gun fire, and Japanese efforts to infiltrate the company’s positions were defeated by a bayonet attack led by Sherlock in person.
 By 18.00, Sherlock’s mortar ammunition had run out and his small arms ammunition was running short, while his position was being pasted with mortar rounds and swept by machine gun fire.
 Sherlock held on through the night and was killed the next day trying to break through the Japanese lines.